vintagedon/docker-compose-cookbook/networking/openvpn/readme.md

 # OpenVPN Docker Setup

 This project contains a Docker Compose file and environment configuration for setting up an OpenVPN server in a Docker container.
-It includes configuration options for customizing your OpenVPN deployment.
+It includes both basic and advanced configuration options for customizing your OpenVPN deployment.

 [OpenVPN](https://openvpn.net/) is a full-featured open source SSL VPN solution that accommodates a wide range of configurations, including remote access, site-to-site VPNs, Wi-Fi security, and enterprise-scale remote access solutions with load balancing.